pattichis/projects/references.md

 An accessible reference to modern AI/ML concepts can be found in [Deep Learning: Foundations and Concepts](https://www.bishopbook.com/).
 The book is freely available online.

-Another accessible coverage is given by Understanding Deep Learning by Simon J.D.
+Another accessible coverage is given by [Understanding Deep Learning](https://udlbook.github.io/udlbook/) by Simon J.D.
 Prince.
-This book can be accessed from [GitHub link](https://udlbook.github.io/udlbook/).

 A more theoretical treatment can be found in [Foundations of Machine Learning](https://cs.nyu.edu/~mohri/mlbook/).